campfirelena/campfirelena/README.md

-Elena (she/her)
-Very much an amateur
-I just do this for fun
+Elena (she/her): Very much an amateur, I just do this for fun

 <!---
 campfirelena/campfirelena is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.